Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Logarithmic Sobolev inequalities: the general scheme

-Suppose that, for every $i \in \{1, \ldots, n\}$, $P_{X_i}$ satisfies a Poincar\'e inequality with constant $c$ with respect to $(\cA_i,\Gamma_i)$.
+Define the operator $\Gamma$ that maps each $f \in \cA$ to $\Gamma f$ in \eqref{eq:gamma_def} and \eqref{eq:gamma_def_long}.
+Suppose that, for every $i \in \{1, \ldots, n\}$, $P_{X_i}$ satisfies a Poincar\'e inequality with constant $c \ge 0$ with respect to $(\cA_i,\Gamma_i)$ (see \eqref{eq:Poincare}).
 Then $P$ satisfies a Poincar\'e inequality with constant $c$ with respect to $(\cA,\Gamma)$. \end{theorem} \begin{proof} The proof is conceptually similar to the proof of Theorem~\ref{thm:LSI_tensorization} (which refers to the tensorization of the logarithmic Sobolev inequality), except that now we use the Efron--Stein--Steele inequality of Theorem~\ref{thm:ESS} to tensorize the variance of $f$. \end{proof}